top of page

 Tesla Wall Connector Gen 3

-Evnex E2
+Evnex E2 Plus

 Zappi v2.1 (solar diversion)

 These are the same prices every customer pays — no inflated "RRP" to discount off, no negotiation game.
+If you're still deciding which charger fits your home, we've written a separate guide on that: Which EV Charger Is Right for My Home?

 What can push the cost up

-Three things, in order of how often they come up.
+Four things, in order of how often they come up.

 Switchboard work.
 If your switchboard is older — no main earth, a worn main switch, or no spare slots — it'll need a small upgrade before a new circuit can go in.
 This is the most common reason a quote moves, and we always tell you the exact cost in writing before we touch anything.
 Never on the day.